We look forward to seeing you!

 NAIC Fall National Meeting in Miami, FL

-The NAIC Center for Insurance Policy and Research (CIPR) invites you to attend its Fall Event, Regulatory Evaluation 2.0 – Meeting the Challenges of Innovation.
-The event will take place from 3:00 p.m. to 5:00 p.m. on Monday, December 12, 2016, as part of the NAIC Fall National Meeting in Miami, Florida.
-Attendee sign-in will be from 2:00 p.m. to 3:00 p.m.
+The NAIC Center for Insurance Policy and Research (CIPR) invites you to attend its Fall Event, Regulatory Evaluation 2.0–Meeting the Challenges of Innovation.
+The event will take place from 3:30 p.m. to 5:30 p.m. on Monday, December 12, 2016, as part of the NAIC Fall National Meeting in Miami, Florida.
+Attendee sign-in will be from 2:30 p.m. to 3:30 p.m.
+The event will be hosted and moderated by Missouri Insurance Director John M. Huff.
+Additionally, Illinois Acting Director Anne Melissa Dowling will participate on the panel.

-Registration Coming Soon!
+Register Now!
 Registration for this event is complimentary and separate from the NAIC National Meeting.
-This event is still in the planning stages.
-More information, including an agenda, will be posted soon.

 Designation Renewal Credits